Northamptonshire 1-100

 Historically important indenture on vellum, dated 1717, being

-paper listing a considerable number of pieces of land which were subject to
+considerable number of pieces of land which were subject to the settlement,

-the settlement, both documents in fine condition.
+both documents in fine condition.
 Rare.
-The terrier provides
+The terrier provides a wealth of

-a wealth of description including personal and field and strip names.
-This is
+description including personal and field and strip names.
+This is a late

 steadily introduced across the countryside. |